Aryo15/Proxima/docs/development/plugin/developing.rst

 example::

     SETTINGS = {
-        # This key has to be unique across FlaskBB.
+        # This key has to be unique across Ekaayam.
         # Using a prefix is recommended.
         'forum_ids': {